lmullen/jsr/_source/issues/vol14/fountain.markdown

 Meredith College."
 vol: 14
 year: 2012
-book-reviewed: " Mark Auslander. <em>The Accidental Slaveholder:
+book-reviewed: "Mark Auslander. <em>The Accidental Slaveholder:
 Revisiting a Myth of Race and Finding an American Family</em>.
 Athens:
 The University of Georgia Press, 2011.
 383 pp. ISBN 978-0-8203-4042-5."
 ---